mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine Description

 mRNA-1345 Respiratory Syncytial Virus (RSV) Vaccine Clinical Trials

-Clinical Trial NCT04528719: A Dose Escalation Study to Evaluate Safety, Reactogenicity, and Immunogenicity of mRNA-1345 in Healthy Adults and in Children Who Are Respiratory Syncytial Virus Seropositive.
+Clinical Trial NCT04528719: A Dose Escalation Study to Evaluate Safety, Reactogenicity, and Immunogenicity of mRNA-1345 in Healthy Adults and Children Who Are Respiratory Syncytial Virus Seropositive.
 Estimated Completion Date: September 30, 2023

 About the ConquerRSV Phase 2/3 Trial - The purpose of this clinical trial is to assess the safety of an investigational vaccine (a vaccine not yet approved by a country's drug regulatory agency) aimed at preventing RSV infection in women and men over 60.

 The study will be conducted in 2 phases: Phase 2 and Phase 3.
 In the Phase 2 segment, between 400 and 2,000 participants will be randomly assigned to receive a single injection of either mRNA-1345 vaccine at the selected dose or placebo in a 1:1 randomization ratio.